 The next day was the last day before my flight left.
 Johannes gave me some whaleskin to eat, which was actually not too bad.
 Apparently, it was a local delicacy.
 As he had to work the nightshift his parents invited me over and offered me to sleep there.
 They didn’t speak much English, so we spent most of the day just watching TV, which was fine as I liked getting some rest.

 The afternoon of the next day my flight left.
 It again was a small propeller plane.
 Apparently it wasn't uncommon for flights to be cancelled due to bad weather, but fortunately that didn't happen.
 It would have gotten really expensive and troublesome to rebook all three flights.
 In Nuuk I took a cab to its center, about a 20-minute drive away.
 The city was nice but not much different from other cities, just way more remote.
 To pass the time I decided to walk back to the airport and camp about 10 minutes away from it.

-The next day my flight to Iceland departed and because of the time difference I landed near the evening.
+My flight to Iceland departed the next day and because of the time difference I landed near the evening.
 Due to the limited number of flights available, my flight back to New York wouldn’t leave until the next day.
 I spent the night at a nearby hostel where I took another good shower, hoping I would look normal enough to make it through customs the following day.
-I eventually made it home without much troubles.
+I eventually made it home without much trouble.

 This hike had been amazingly beautiful and I still feel really privileged to have had the opportunity to do this.